-Recommended Technical Indicators for Commodity Investing
+Best Technical Indicators for Commodities investment

 Moving Average Convergence Divergence (MACD)

 A trader should look at the signal line which is the 9-day EMA of the MACD because it helps to identify the turns and divergences.
 In this, a buy signal of a commodity or currency pair is generated when the MACD value is positive because the shorter EMA is higher than the longer period.
-A sell signal is indicated by a negative MACD value.
+A sell signal, instead, is indicated by a negative MACD value.

 Relative Strength Index (RSI)